 The high needs funding system was introduced in 2013/14, a year prior to the Children and Families Act.
 A high needs student is defined as a young person who requires additional support costing over £6,000.

-Almost all students – about 5,200 – in specialist colleges fall into the high needs group.
+Almost all students in specialist colleges in England are high needs funded with EHC plans.